nicolasgomez1/LastChaos-Launcher/README.md

 7) The Save button of Game Version and that of the Launcher Settings section serve to refresh the list of patches.
 8) Game files verification Process takes 52 seconds (47781 Files) (Sys: FX 6300, HDD 7200rpm, Windows 10).
 9) the content of the file __lccnct.dta__ differs slightly from the content of the previous versions, so this launcher is not compatible with the file of the old version (Now called __legacy__).
+10) Remember to remove the Files you don't want to check from the file list. (checklist.txt)

 # Pics
 <p align="center">